xtaohub/fvm2d/README.md

 # fvm2d

 fvm2d is a C++ program that uses a positivity-preserving finite volume method to solve the 2D radiation belt diffusion equation with a structured mesh.
-It solves the 2D Fokker-Planck equation in ${(\alpha, p)}$ coordinates and allows for the adjustment of parameters to modify the mesh, range, or time step.
+It solves the 2D Fokker-Planck equation in ${(\alpha, \log(p))}$ coordinates and allows for the adjustment of parameters to modify the mesh, range, or time step.

 ## Install